J.P. Morgan vs Chase

 Mobile Apps

-Fidelity has two apps: its main app and the Bloom app.
-The main app includes trading tools, charts, and market research.
-Charts include 8 technical studies and 5 chart styles.
-Option chains include 12 built-in spreads, and custom orders can be created.
+Fidelity has two apps: a main app and a Bloom app.
+Trading tools, charting, and market research will be found on the main app.
+Charts have 8 technical studies and 5 plot styles.
+Option chains have 12 pre-installed spreads, and it’s possible to create custom orders.

 Fidelity or Chase